Moving home with Sky

 Keeping your current Sky Broadband package

-Once you know that you can just take your current service with you, then you must give Sky all the information it needs at least two weeks before your move date.
+Once you know that you can just take your current service with you, then you must give Sky all the information at least two weeks before your move date.
 You will need to provide your new address, the date on which you intend to move in, and the date on which you wish the connection at your old property to be stopped.

 Register with Sky VIP to arrange your home move online

 Once you have set the ball rolling, you can keep track of how the move is progressing by checking into the app.
-Sky states that the date your installation will take place may be subject to change, but that you will be always be kept notified.
+Sky states that the date your installation will take place may be subject to change, but that you will always be kept notified.